 The system provides a comprehensive set of codes and messages describing errors and special conditions that occur when using the operating system.
 The system handles messages in a uniform manner to ensure that they are easy to use.
 Two system directories maintain message files that contain text describing errors, information, and completion messages generated by the system.
 The directories are expandable to include message files written by users.

 System Log

-Information about errors and messages generated by hardware, input/output operations, tasks, and user programs is reported to a system log that is stored on two files and an optional specified device.
+The system log stores information about errors and messages generated by hardware, input/output operations, tasks, and user programs on two files and an optional specified device.

 Systems Problem Analysis